The Tenindewa Staffords

 “Tenindewa is almost due east of Geraldton, and as the train crawls 55 miles distant”, en route the train attains at Indarra four miles from our destination with Mullewa ten miles further on.”[From the destination]

 “On arrival at Tenindewa we alight at a spic and span station, and are heartily greeted by the “ex stationmaster”, who looks a typical pioneer—bronzed clearly but still wiry, and emblematic of his old railway sobriquet.”
-[Nickname]
+[Sobriquet in French means “Nickname” HJ’s by the way was “Narrow-Gauge”]

 “We set out behind “Duke” for Mr. Stafford’s residence on the banks of the Kockatea Gully, three miles distant, where we were heartily welcomed by Mrs. Stafford and her daughters.
 Their healthy appearance and assurance that they enjoyed the “simple life” that falls to the lot of those that go to the land, were happy auguries for the tenor of these notes and eloquent testimony to the climate of Tenindewa.”